Check out these easy hikes in Banff that are family-friendly, as we know many are not up for death-defying mountain summits in the Canadian Rockies.

 Grassi Lakes

-Grassi Lakes is technically an easy Kananaskis hike.
-We wanted to mention it on this list of easy hikes in Banff, as everyone loves it!
-Grassi Lake is one of our favorites and the one hike we’ve probably done the most in the Canadian Rockies as we live just down the road from the trailhead in Canmore.
-Our visiting family loves this walk as it’s easy on the knees – perfect for kids, the elderly, and leashed pets!
+Grassi Lakes is a hike in Kananaskis just outside Canmore.
+However, it’s closer to the town of Banff than many of these hikes, so we thought it best to include it.
+Grassi Lakes is one of our favorites and the one hike we’ve probably done the most in the Canadian Rockies, as we live just down the road from the trailhead in Canmore.
+Our visiting family loves this walk as it’s easy on the knees—perfect for kids, the elderly, and leashed pets!

 Fairview Lookout